implad-bix/PARPI/README.md

 # PARPI
-You can download the compressed file ​​PARPI.zip​​ through the release link.
+You can download the compressed file ​​PARPI.zip​​ through the release link (https://github.com/implad-bix/PARPI/releases/tag/PARPI).
 After extracting it, ensure all files have the necessary permissions for use.

 Before using PARPI, please ensure that PyTorch is installed, which can be done via Mamba: